jimmyangel/addtomailgunlist/README.md

   return false;
 });
 ```
-Using an HTML form like this:
+Using an HTML form like this example:

 ```
 <form id="join-dialog-form" class="form-horizontal" role="form">